Skip to main content

 Before an item can be added to a Promoted Listings campaign, it must meet the following listing requirements:

 • The item must be in one of the Promoted Listings supported categories.
+The following categories are not supported for Promoted Listings:

 Note: The Sandbox does not have all the functionality needed to do end-to-end testing on the Promoted Listings service.
 Specifically, you cannot run Promoted Listings reports in the Sandbox.

-Promotions Manager
+Discounts Manager

-Promotions Manager technical overview
+Discounts Manager technical overview

-Promotions Manager has the following set of resources:
+Discounts Manager has the following set of resources:

 • item_price_markdown – Create and manage direct price and percentage discounts using the methods in this resource.

 • item_promotion – Create and manage discounts that are triggered by a threshold using the methods in this resource.
-You can also use this resource to configure volume pricing promotions, where the buyer gets a higher discount when they purchase multiple items.
+You can also use this resource to configure volume pricing discounts, where the buyer gets a higher discount when they purchase multiple items.

-Promotions Manager use cases
+Discounts Manager use cases

-Create and manage markdown promotions
+Create and manage markdown discounts

-Create and manage threshold promotions
+Create and manage threshold discounts

-Create Promotions Manager reports
+Create Discounts Manager reports

-Promotions Manager requirements and restrictions
+Discounts Manager requirements and restrictions

 • Australia